 Inside The Race

 Marianne and I left Ireland for Brisbane, bags packed, dogs with Mammy and ready for an adventure.
 The travel was going to be hard but I was well prepared.
 I had lots of fluid and high carbohydrate snacks to keep me going.
-I also used a vick’s nasal spray to prevent any sickness that might result from the dry recirculating air over the first 7.5hr and then 15hr flights.
-We booked a hotel in Brisbane for two nights to let the jet lag settle a bit before we headed north to Mooloolaba in a campervan to where the race was going to be held.
+I also used a vicks nasal spray to prevent any sickness that might result from the dry recirculating air over the first 7.5hr and then 15hr flights.
+We booked a hotel in Brisbane for two nights to let the jet lag settle a bit before we headed north in a campervan to Mooloolaba, where Ironman 70.3 World Championships 2016 were going to be held.
 I had some simple instructions from my coach (Martin Kirwan, Focus on Fitness) heading over to Australia for the early stages of the week, basically; test how the body was feeling after the travel and make sure I recovered for the race.
 We arrived in Mooloolaba on Wednesday and Ironman had already taken over.
 The place was buzzing; it was alive with everything Ironman.
 I was immediately in awe and the race wasn’t until Sunday.
 We settled into a lovely campsite 500m from swim start that I had booked months previous by chance and it was the best money I spent.
 Perfection.
 I built my KUOTA KT05 up from the disassembled bubble wrap, taped up mess that it was from travelling over thanks to handy tips from Spokes cycles Waterford on what is a complicated but aero front end.
 I won’t lie, anyone who asked (even Marianne) was told “I feel great, the travel didn’t take much out of me at all” but in reality I was struggling to push any power on the bike or run at any pace the only thing I could do was swim.

 On Friday I went for an 8km run and 4km in I had to stop, my body was in a mess.
 I was hurting and cramping all over, stiffness from the plane journey I reckon.
 I sat on the ground thinking this was too much after all, 24 hours travel and 9 hours’ time difference just 7 days before the biggest race on the Ironman 70.3 circuit.
 I stretched on the footpath for about half an hour thinking what will I do next; I needed to get this doubt out of my head.
 I got up and ran back to camper as fast as I could, trying to blow off the cobwebs, I didn’t look at the watch I just ran.
 Marianne asked how it went and I gave my usual response “great”.
 We met up with some of the Irish gang at the parade of nations and the welcome banquet.
 Mooloolaba for those 5 days was the most intimidating place I have ever been, every single person looked like a pro.
 If you weren’t head to toe in sponsors or dressed in your national tracksuit, you must be no one.
 Meeting with the Irish gang really quenched that intimidation for me, for the first time since we arrived we weren’t alone (me and Marianne).
 We had great craic and as small as we were in number we made a lot of noise.